JamesClonk/backman/docs/kubernetes/deployment.md

           secretName: example-mysql-service-binding

 ---
+# this Secret is our backman configuration file.
+# both `unprotected_metrics` and `unprotected_health` must be set to `true` for the above deployment to work,
+# because it is using /metrics and /healthz endpoints for container probes.
+# disabling request logs with `disable_metrics_logging` and `disable_health_logging` is also recommended.
 apiVersion: v1
 kind: Secret
 metadata:
   name: backman-config
 type: Opaque
 stringData:
-  # our backman configuration file
-  # both `unprotected_metrics` and `unprotected_health` must be set to `true` for the above deployment to work,
-  # because it is using /metrics and /healthz endpoints for container probes.
   config.json: |
     {
       "log_level": "info",